 Polish recruiters, on average, receive longer resumes than their foreign counterparts.
 Tap into the potential of this insight by extending the sections of your resume which are most relevant to the advertised job.

 What are the central responsibilities of the position to which you're applying?

 Improve your chances of landing the job by adding experiences and skills that demonstrate to recruiters that you're the right match.

 Every job market is slightly different, and Poland is no exception.
 Landing a job on the Polish job market is next to impossible if you fail to adjust and localize your resume so that it matches the formal requirements and expectations of recruiters.

 Use these six tips to create a resume that will seriously boost your chances of landing that fantastic opportunity you just found in Poland.

-Natalie Severt is a writer at Zety - Your Resume Builder.
+Natalie Severt is a writer at AssignmentBro and Zety - Your Resume Builder.
 She writes about how to create successful resumes so that you can land your dream job.
 When she isn't writing, she eats tacos and reads complicated novels.